marco-buratto/open-securekos-installer/README.rst

 ==============================

 In the *source-usb* folder, the Resilient Linux USB Installer is stored.
 **Resilient Linux USB Installer** is the deployment system for writing Resilient Linux ISO image onto a USB key instead on installing onto the hard drive.

+Just in case you need a persistent encrypted next-generation live operating system running on a USB key instead of hard drive installed one.